oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Reducing the Authority of Tokens
 --------------------------------

 A general security best practice in the OAuth world is to minimize the authority associated with access tokens.
 This best practice is applicable to all the architectures discussed in this specification.
-Concretely, the following considerations can be helpful in reducing the authority of access tokens:
+Concretely, the following considerations can help reducing the authority of access tokens:

 * Reduce the lifetime of access tokens and rely on refresh tokens for access token renewal
 * Reduce the scopes or permissions associated with the access token